 The area’s strategic location, low power costs, tax incentives and increasing investment in renewable energy, make Greater Des Moines (DSM) the place for data center sites.

 New Data Centers

-In August 2017, Apple has purchased 2,000 acres and plans to build a $1.4 billion, 400,000-square-foot data center in Waukee.
+In August 2017, Apple purchased 2,000 acres and plans to build a $1.4 billion, 400,000-square-foot data center in Waukee.
 Construction on the data center is expected to start in the near future.

 LightEdge Solutions recently completed a new data center in Altoona — a $34 million investment.
 Colocation centers such as InfoBunker and OneNeck IT Solutions also call DSM home.